 Purchasing a home is a big step, especially for first time homebuyers.
-Being prepared is extremely important as there are many different aspect to purchasing a home.
+Being prepared is extremely important as there are many different aspects to purchasing a home.
 If you are a Florida first time homebuyer, it is good to know there are a number of advantages to owning property compared to renting.
 Since interest rates are so low in 2014, and property values are back to affordable levels, owning a home often makes better sense.
 Owning a home allows you to have a place to call your own and start building your financial net worth.
 However, before you look at homes you need to figure out if you have enough financial stability to support the investment with these first time homebuyer tips.

 Evaluate your finances:

-Look at your finances to determine if you qualify for any first time homebuyer program with the following steps.
+Look at your finances to determine if you qualify for any first time home buyer program with the following steps.

 - Calculate any financial obligations you already have, such as credit cards, car payments and groceries.
 Subtracting this total from your monthly income will reveal how much you can probably afford to put toward mortgage payments.

-- Calculate your debt-to–income (DTI) ratio.
-To calculate your DTI ratio, add up you minimum monthly payments for items such as credit cards, car loan or lease, student loans and alimony or child support payments if applicable.
+- Calculate your debt-to-income (DTI) ratio.
+To calculate your DTI ratio, add up your minimum monthly payments for items such as credit cards, car loan or lease, student loans and alimony or child support payments if applicable.
 Then, divide that total by your gross (before taxes) monthly income.
 Generally your revolving monthly expenses plus housing should be below 40% of your gross income.

 - Decide what mortgage program you need.
 Do you have a down payment?
 If not, you have two options for financing in Florida.
 First, the 100% VA Home Loan – available to past and present military.
 Second, the 100% USDA Home Loan, available in select locations around FL.
 Keep in mind there are closing costs, which are typically several thousand dollars but can range depending on many factors.
 However, all government loan programs like FHA, VA, USDA allow the seller to pay the buyers closing costs.